 Photography is permitted in our galleries for personal use only.

-If you would like to reproduce material from the collection, the copyright approval must be obtained through the rights holder not through the Museum.
+If you would like to reproduce material from the collection, the copyright approval must be obtained through the rights holder not through the museum and this approval must accompany your image request to the museum.